agc93/vortex-showcase/README.md

 This is a simple extension that lets you create "showcases" to share mod lists.
 You can create a showcase from your entire behemoth of a mod list, or just select individual mods to share with your fellow modders.

-There's plenty more information on what is and isn't available in [the docs](https://showcase.vortex.support), especially [the FAQ](https://showcase.vortex.support/docs/introduction/faq).
+There's plenty more information on what it is and isn't available in [the docs](https://showcase.vortex.support), especially [the FAQ](https://showcase.vortex.support/docs/introduction/faq).

 ## How to use it?